Class B RV Rental

 Main tradeoff

-Less indoor room, less storage, and fewer family-friendly layouts than a Class C.
+Less indoor room, less storage, and fewer family-friendly layouts than a Class C; some camper-van listings may also be simpler than a full Class B expectation.

 Class C RV